Mad Dog (Marvel Comics): Powers and abilities

 Mad-Dog gained superhuman powers as a result of bionic engineering and cellular augmentation by the Roxxon Mutagenic Department and by the third Secret Empire.
 He was given superhuman strength and endurance, and superhumanly acute animal-like senses, particularly hearing and smell.
 He also possesses bionically strengthened jaw muscles, and has been given large, hollow, fang-like canine teeth.
-His teeth can emit a foaming chemical poison, to which he himself is immune, which can induce paralysis and possibly death if it enters a victim's bloodstream through Mad-Dog's bite.
+His teeth can emit a foaming chemical poison, to which he himself is immune, which can induce paralysis and possibly death if it enters a victim's bloodstream.
 However, the process which gave him his powers also gave him insanity, which clouds his judgment and behavior.

 He now possesses a large animalistic appearance, with pointed ears, claws on both his hands and feet, and a coat of fur on his limbs and torso.

 Robert Baxter has received combat training from the U.S. Air Force.